sww1235/gene-home-automation/RPi-Process.md

 Access Management (IAM).
 This is how the RPi and Amazon are going to be able to communicate securely.
 This will be listed under services at the top.
 You will click on IAM, then click on the users tab then click `create new user`.
 Enter a username, lets use `piControl` for now, and select `Programatic Usage`.
 Click continue.

+Now in order to have this user be useful, you will need to give it permission to do things.
+Click on the user you just created and then click on the `Permissions` tab.
+Then click on `Attach Existing Policies Directly`.
+Give this user the permissions listed below:

+-   AWSLambdaFullAccess
+-   IAMFullAccess
+-   AWSIoTFullAccess

 **IMPORTANT:** On the next screen you will see a link to `Show User Security Credentials`.
 These are further secrets you will need to communicate between